astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/unary/instance.md

 reveal_type(+a)  # revealed: int
 reveal_type(-a)  # revealed: int
-# TODO: this should be False
+# TODO: this should be True
 reveal_type(~a)  # revealed: object

 class NoDunder: ...